wiverson/maven-jpackage-template/README.md

 as [Gon](https://github.com/nordcloud/gon)
 or [this command-line signing tutorial](https://blog.dgunia.de/2020/02/12/signed-macos-programs-with-java-14/).

 ##### Q: Can I generate macOS installers on Windows, or Windows installers on macOS?
+Or macOS/Windows on Linux?

 A: [No,](https://openjdk.java.net/jeps/392) but this project uses GitHub workflows to generate [macOS](https://github.com/wiverson/maven-jpackage-template/blob/main/.github/workflows/maven-build-installer.yml)